 Q. What are the main differences between designating EPO as the ISA opposed to CNIPA?

 A. Whilst both the EPO and CNIPA conduct an international search for prior arts, the CNIPA due to the nature of the keywords and database utilised may find Chinese language documents as additional prior art.
 On the other hand, results from the EPO can be European and US heavy.
 Such differences may result in a different aspects of the international search.
 Therefore, applicants could consider the regions of the patents filed by competitors to determine which ISA to designate.

 A. Applicants file with either the CNIP or the IB of WIPO acting as receiving Office in digital.
 Payment is made to the EPO in EURO during the transitional phase, however, there are plans to enable RMB payments to CNIPA in the future.

 The pilot is open to 2,500 applicants in the first 12 months and 3,000 applicants in the second 12 months.
 Such development in China patent applications demonstrates greater importance to IP and the significance of IP to sustain development and core competitiveness.

-If you have questions related to patents in China, please contact Horizons at email@example.com to schedule a consultation session.
-From RMB 1,500 per session, Horizons can provide insight, expertise and the right solutions for you
+If you have questions or concerns related to International Patent Protection or other related matters, please contact Horizons at email@example.com to schedule a consultation session.
+Horizons can provide insight, expertise and the right solutions for you.